mikemiles86/mikemiles86.github.io/index.md

 I am a public speaker and present at technical conferences around the world.
 You can view recordings of my past talks and listing of my upcoming presentations on my [Talks](https://talks.mike-miles.com/) page.

-I am also the host of the podcast [Developing Up](https://www.developingup.com); a podcast focused on the non-technical side of being a developer.
+From 2016 to 2020 I hosted the podcast [Developing Up](https://www.developingup.com); a podcast that was focused on the non-technical side of being a developer.